inigoiza/PW2/README.md

 2. Added required folders: css, images and public.
 3. Created all mandatory HTML files.
 4. Added global CSS file.
-5. Added content to CSS file.
-(Basic template created by me for other things)
+5. Added content to CSS file (Basic template created by me for other things).
 6. Added content to index.html.
-7. added content in about.html and the images
+7. added content in about.html and the images.
-8. Added all the classes in degree.html in a big table
+8. Added all the classes in degree.html in a big table.
-9. Added the whole description of fce in fce.html
+9. Added the whole description of fce in fce.html.
+10. Added Cybersecurity topic content in topic.html.